justingoncalves34/Cybersecurity_Journey/index.md

 ---

 ### 📖 Background
 I started my career working in pharmacy and healthcare, where I developed a passion for helping others.
 However, I was drawn to the endless possibilities that technology offers.
-My curiosity pushed me toward **web development**, which fascinated me with its constant learning opportunities and the freedom to create anything with code.
+My curiosity pushed me toward web development, which fascinated me with its constant learning opportunities and the freedom to create anything with code.

 After gaining experience as a freelance web developer, I became interested in cybersecurity as I learned more about **fraud**, **hacking**, and **cybercrime**.
 This inspired me to dive deeper into how to **mitigate risks** and **secure digital environments**.
 My love of learning and commitment to protecting systems now drive me to explore every facet of the cybersecurity landscape.